usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 conformance of their new content; they would also need to ensure that any updates do not affect the conformance of existing content.
 The same kind of challenge is unlikely to occur in physical spaces.

 Second, many commenters raised concerns about the litigation risk that requiring perfect conformance to WCAG 2.1 Level AA would pose.
 Commenters feared being subjected to a flood of legal claims based on any failure to conform to the technical standard, however minor, and regardless of the impact—or lack thereof—the nonconformance has on accessibility.
-Commenters agreed with the Department’s suggestion that due to the dynamic, complex, and interconnected nature of web content and mobile apps, a public entity’s web content and mobile apps may be more likely to 228 88 FR 51981.

-be out of conformance to WCAG 2.1 Level AA than its buildings are to be out of compliance with the ADA Standards, leading to increased legal risk.
+Commenters agreed with the Department’s suggestion that due to the dynamic, complex, and interconnected nature of web content and mobile apps, a public entity’s web content and mobile apps may be more likely to be out of conformance to WCAG 2.1 Level AA than its buildings are to be out of compliance with the ADA Standards, leading to increased legal risk.
 Some commenters even stated that 100 percent conformance to WCAG 2.1 Level AA would be unattainable or impossible to maintain.
 Commenters also agreed with the Department’s